run-ai/docs/docs/Administrator/Cluster-Setup/kubernetes-config-best-practices.md

 ## Safely Remove a Node

-Every now and again, you may need to take down a node.
+Now and again, you may need to take down a node.
 Typically for maintenance purposes.
-The node about to be taken down may be running Jobs.
-Without additional preparations, these Jobs will abruptly come to an end, and wait for the node to come up.
+The node about to be taken down might be running Jobs.
+Without additional preparations, these Jobs will abruptly come to an end and wait for the node to come up.
 To allow the Jobs to gracefully shut-down and be immediately re-allocated to other nodes, perform the following:

 To get the name of the node, run: